nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 This is **not** just a fancy way of doing things.
 Historically speaking, most CPUs were performing bitshifts faster than multiplication or division.
 They still do.

 In modern times, modern compilers can perform all kinds of optimizations, including this one.
 So it's up to you to decide if making things harder to read is worth it.
-Also some benchmarking is recommended.
+Again, some benchmarking is recommended.

 ### sdbm